 It is hard to put a figure on the incidence of pulmonary fibrosis in general because it can co-exist with other conditions such as the collagen vascular diseases mentioned above and is also due to occupational exposures and reactions to certain medications.
 Idiopathic pulmonary fibrosis, or IPF, is more common than we once thought, with up to 132,000 people affected in the United States.
 About 50,000 new cases are diagnosed each year.
 It is more common in men than women, and mostly affects people over 50 years of age.

-The Lung Association recommends patients join our Living with Pulmonary Fibrosis and caregivers join our Caring for Pulmonary Fibrosis online support communities to connect with others facing this disease.
-You can also call the Lung Association's toll-free Lung HelpLine at 1-800-LUNGUSA to talk to a trained respiratory professional or registered nurse who can answer your questions and connect you with support.
+The Lung Association recommends patients join the Living with Pulmonary Fibrosis and caregivers join the Caring for Pulmonary Fibrosis online support communities to connect with others facing this disease.
+You can also call the Lung Association's Lung HelpLine at 1-800-LUNGUSA to talk to a trained respiratory professional or registered nurse who can answer your questions and connect you with support.

-It is always important to discuss seeking more options for treatment with your physician.
-This may lead to second opinions or the possibility of being in a clinical trial.
+It is always important to discuss treatment options with your physician.
+This may lead to secondary opinions or the possibility of being in a clinical trial.
 There are a number of clinical trials across the country that can be found at clinicaltrials.gov where new drugs are being tested or current drugs are being evaluated in different ways.
-If you live near a major academic center, it is worth reviewing their website for clinical trials in pulmonary fibrosis for which you might be a candidate.
+If you live near a major academic center, it is worth reviewing their website for pulmonary fibrosis clinical trials for which you might be a candidate.

 There is no cure for pulmonary fibrosis.
 Current treatments are aimed at preventing more lung scarring, relieving symptoms and helping you stay active and healthy.
 Treatment cannot fix lung scarring that has already occurred.
 It is important to be a good communicator with your doctor and making sure that symptoms you have such as cough, shortness of breath are heard and evaluated earlier rather than later.